breachintelligence/nodejs-rest-scaffold/README.md

 # Assignment Overview
 Create an Express based REST API for a Widget Store.
-The widget store has 1 or more widgets and each widget has a single brand.
+Each widget has a single brand.
 A brand can have multiple widgets.

 # The Models

 ## Widget

 The following are the attributes for the widget
-* name
+* name {string}, max length 256 characters
-* quantity
+* quantity {integer}, number of widgets available
-* brand
+* brandId {uuid}, foreign key for brand

 ## Brand

 The following are the attributes for the brand
-* name
+* name {string}, max length 256 characters
-* lastSoldAt -- date when the widget was last sold, should update if widget quantity decreases
+* lastSoldAt {date}, date when the widget was last sold, should update if widget quantity decreases

 # Required REST Capabilities

-The store should support the following capabilities:
+The REST API should support the following capabilities:

 1. Create a widget
 1. List all widgets